A portable long service leave scheme for the community sector

-Employers that have employees who are performing relevant work in the ACT are required by law to:
+If you have employees providing relevant services in the ACT, you’re required by law to:

 - pay a levy (if applicable) after submitting the return.

 Registering employers and employees in the community sector industry

 If you are registering your business and employees at the same time, complete and submit the employer registration form.